-or interleaving, Multi-stage Interleaving method (MIL) is applied to ensure higher performance both with convolution and Turbo coding.
-The channel MIL consists of two-step interleaving process; inter-frame MIL and intra-frame MIL.
-Ir ansmitter side, the inter-frame MIL is processed in advance of the intra frame MIL.
+or interleaving, Multi-stage Interleaving method (MIL) is applied to ensure higher performance both with involutional coding and Turbo coding.
+The channel MIL consists of two-step interleaving process; inter-frame MIL d intra-frame MIL.
+In the transmitter side, the inter-frame MIL is processed in advance of the intra frame MIL.As for roadcast channel (BCH), SFN information is combined with data stream from MAC layer.
+PI part is attached to pagin essage (MUI) in Paging channel (PCH).